Reasons for Jawbone Loss and Deterioration

 Some dentures are supported by anchors, which do help adequately stimulate, and therefore preserve bone.

 With bridgework, the teeth on either side of the appliance provide sufficient stimulation to the bone, but the portion of the bridge that spans the gap where the teeth are missing receives no direct stimulation.
 Bone loss can occur in this area.

-By completing a bone graft procedure, Dr. Dunbar, Dr. Jirsa, Dr. Nielsen, Dr. J. Reynolds, Dr. Richman or Dr. Sunstrum is now able to restore bone function and growth, thereby halting the effects of poor denture care.
+By completing a bone graft procedure, Dr. Dunbar, Dr. Jirsa, Dr. Nielsen, Dr. Reynolds, Dr. Richman, Dr. Sunstrum, Dr. Harvey or Dr. Treinen is now able to restore bone function and growth, thereby halting the effects of poor denture care.